Oshlack/ec-dtu-paper/README.md

        sample1,sample2 ec_matrix.txt
 ```

-NOTE: Using [Python 3+](https://www.python.org/download/releases/3.0/) is highly recommended.
-Running the script using Python 2 will be significantly slower.

 A script for transforming Kallisto[4] output is also included.
 Kallisto must be run using the `--batch` parameter (see [https://pachterlab.github.io/kallisto/manual](https://pachterlab.github.io/kallisto/manual)), with all samples concurrently.
 The usage for the script is as follows:

 ```